zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the path to a directory that contains dependency files used for Poshi tests.

 ### test.include.dir.names
-Sets a comma delimited list of directory paths that are to be included in the Poshi project files.
+Sets a comma-delimited list of directory paths that are to be included in the Poshi project files.

 ### test.name
 Sets the name of the test case that will be run.
 This can be the specific test case command name, or the name of the test case file.
-Additionally, it can be a comma delimited list of a combination of both, which will run sequentially.
+Additionally, it can be a comma-delimited list of a combination of both, which will run sequentially.
 In order to actually take advantage of this though, the tests themselves must be configured with proper teardowns to run sequentially.

 ### test.name.skip.portal.instance
 Sets the name of a test case command that will not run on portal instances.